Secure your spot on the trip and book now by paying your deposit of USD 1500$/person. Contact us if you wish to be added on the waiting list instead.

 Colleen Patrick-Goudreau and World Vegan Travel work closely together to create JOYFUL VEGAN TRIPS, which are specifically curated by Colleen to ensure the high quality that she has come to be known for.
 All trips include activities and dedicated time with Colleen, such as Q&A session, round-table discussions, sharing, and more.

-Yes, you will need medical travel insurance.
-This is a requirement from World Vegan Travel.
-We need to know that you are fully covered in the event of a medical emergency, including repatriation.
+Medical travel insurance is mandatory on our trip.
+We need to have assurances that you are fully covered in the event of a medical emergency, including repatriation.
 You will need to send us your policy detail and emergency contact number before the trip’s start date.

 As we are not a travel agency or booking agents, we can’t book any flights or ongoing travel (ie hotels, transportation, etc) for you.
 However we can surely help with recommendations, suggestions and tips as you look into flights, or extending your holiday.
 It never hurts to ask, so don’t hesitate to contact us with any queries whatsoever!

-Our hotels all have toiletries so there’s no need to pack shampoo and soap unless you want to try and minimize waste.
-Don’t forget:
+We will supply you with vegan toiletries which you can use at each hotel, so there’s no need to pack shampoo and soap unless you want to.

 The tour leaders will be carrying extra cash.
 If you decide to go on an optional activity at the last minute but don’t have enough money, we will be able to help you out and you can simply pay us back when we find an ATM.

-During meals: we will provide non-premium drinks (soda, wine, beer, coffee, tea).
-Any premium drinks on top of what’s provided will require you to pay the suppliers (ie hotel, restaurant) directly.
+For drinks during meals: we have a limited amount of alcoholic beverages (beer and wine) per meal.
+Any extra drinks on top of what’s provided will require you to pay the suppliers (ie hotel, restaurant) directly.
 We will make it very clear how much is included before each meal.

 This is generally not a problem, but we do need to be informed at the time of booking so we may prepare the meals accordingly.
 Please be as precise and detailed as possible.
 Once on the trip, it is difficult and/or not possible to change our meal plans.